 You can view digitised images of rare and fragile pamphlets dating from the 1640's in the Grimsby Reference Library (The originals are preserved at North East Lincolnshire Archives).
 The pamphlets, which relate to the English Civil war, all have a local connection.

 These documents are extremely rare and give a revealing insight into the political life of 17th Century Lincolnshire.
 One pamphlet highlights: "a discovery of the Arbitrary, Tyrannicall (sic), and illegal (sic) Actions of some of the Committee of the County of Lincoln."
 (1647) John Wilson, North East Lincolnshire Archivist said: "The pamphlets shed new light on this exciting time in the nation's history.
 Now they will be open for a much wider audience."

-If you would like to see the digitised versions of the pamphlets please come to the Reference Library or for more information contact: 01472 323635.
+If you would like to see the digitised versions of the pamphlets please come to the Local History Library or for more information contact: 01472 323635.